Setting up MAYA

 R – Scale

-Option key + Left Click – rotate/orbit view
+Option key + Left Click (mac) or Alt key + Left Click (pc) – rotate/orbit view

 Scroll Wheel – zoom

-Option key + CLICK DOWN on Scroll – pan view
+Option key + CLICK DOWN ON SCROLL WHELL- pan view

 HOLD Space Bar will reveal the HOT BAR – lets you select from many options